The sweet taste of cinnamon buns wrapped up in sugary cinnamon cookies. All the flavor for half the fuss!

 For the Sugar Cookies

-In a large bowl, sift together all-purpose flour, baking powder, granulated sugar, and salt.
+- In a large bowl, whisk together all-purpose flour, baking powder, granulated sugar, and salt.
 Set aside.

 For the Cinnamon Sugar Swirl

-Let cookies cool on baking sheet for 2 minutes, then transfer to wire rack to cool completely.
+- Let cookies cool on baking sheet for 2 minutes, then transfer to wire cooling rack to cool completely.

 For the Cream Cheese Frosting

-Keeping speed on low, slowly add powdered sugar.
-Add more milk or powdered sugar 1 tsp at a time to get desired consistency.
+- Keeping speed on low, slowly add powdered sugar.
+Add more milk or powdered sugar 1 teaspoon at a time to get desired consistency.